Teaching Philosophy

 Colgate University

 Wetland Ecology (BIOL 355): elective lecture course focused on ecology and conservation of wetland ecosystems.
-Newly-developed version of course for Colgate.
+Newly developed version of course.

-Conservation Biology (BIOL 330): elective lecture course that develops students understanding of biodiversity science, global and local threats to biodiversity, and modern conservation science and practice.
+Conservation Biology (BIOL 330): elective lecture course developing student understanding of biodiversity science, global and local threats to biodiversity, and modern conservation science and practice.

-Natural History, Ecology, and Observing the World (CORE S110): liberal arts seminar (all majors) exploring the nature and process of science through the lenses of natural history and ecology.
-Newly-developed course.
+Natural History, Ecology, and Observing the World (CORE S110): liberal arts seminar (all major-inclusive) exploring the nature and process of science through the lenses of natural history and ecology.
+Newly developed course.

-Evolution, Ecology, Diversity (BIOL 181): team-taught lecture and lab introductory course primarily for biology majors focusing on evolutionary processes, diversification of life, and the interactions among organisms and their environment.
+Evolution, Ecology, Diversity (BIOL 181): team-taught lecture and lab introductory course primarily for biology majors.
+Focused on evolutionary processes, diversification of life, and the interactions among organisms and their environment.

 SUNY College of Environmental Science and Forestry